passau-centre-for-ehumanities/visual_media/howtos/install_detectron.md

 ## Second step:
 install Caffe2
 Caffe2 is now included in pytorch.
-There is also an anaconda and pip package, yet we always installe pytorch from source.
+There is also an anaconda and pip package, yet we always install pytorch from source.
 The source can be found [here](https://github.com/pytorch/pytorch#from-source).

 Please ensure that your Caffe2 installation was successful before proceeding by running the following commands and checking their output as directed in the comments.